kevikoech/blender_addon_tutorial/readme.rst

        obj.location.x += 1.0

-The example above is quite self explanatory, all objects in the active scene are moved.
+Click the Run Script button, all objects in the active scene are moved by 1.0 Blender unit.
 Next we'll make this script into an addon.

 Write the Addon (Simple)
 ------------------------

-This addon takes the body of the script above, and adds them to an operators execute function.
+This addon takes the body of the script above, and adds them to an operator's ``execute()`` function.

 .. code-block:: python